 This is a simple ship in a bottle craft, not the type that takes days and days.
 It is easy to make.
 The kids can take it home and use it as a centerpiece for any nautical themed Vacation Bible School or youth group meeting.

-If you want to include a quote with it, this one from St. Therese of Lisieux:
+If you want to include a quote with it, this one is appropriate:

 Ship in a Bottle Craft

 My picture taking skills are not the best, but you can see some photos of some of these steps at the bottom.

 - decorative stones

 - Line up the three corks and put a piece of tape across them to keep them from slipping around.
 (You can remove this later if you want, but it won’t show.)